 A high-magnetic field testing facility for sensor studies is of interest to a broad community.
 Currently, there is no research facility providing magnetic fields above 2 T. In order to test sensors in higher fields, one needs to negotiate access to magnets at clinical facilities.
 The latter have two aspects of inflexibility.
 First, access is not readily available and, if granted, it is very limited.
 Second, clinical magnets operate at fixed current, so that evaluating the sensor response over a range of magnetic fields requires complicated design solutions.
-For example, the probed sensor must be moved within the magnet in order to access locations with different field strength than the nominal one, and the setup must provide for means to measure the field at the location of the sample.
+For example, the probed sensor must be moved within the magnet in order to access locations with different field strength than the nominal one, and the setup must provide means to measure the field at the location of the sample.
 The ability to control the strength of the magnetic field in our setup is, thus, a great advantage.
 The relatively large diameter of the central bore of the magnet allows for the design of a universal light-tight box which can house sensors of various geometry and size.
-Once established, we envision that the high-magnetic field testing facility at Jefferson Lab will have a long-lasting value for sensor studies or imaging also beyond nuclear-physics applications.
+Once established, we envision that the high-magnetic field testing facility at Jefferson Lab will have a longlasting value for sensor studies beyond nuclear-physics applications.
+For instance, there is a growing interest to use SiPMs as readout elements in scintillator-based positron emission tomography (PET), particularly for small-animal or organ-specific imaging.
+The feasibility of SiPMs for such systems is currently ongoing.
+Specifically, a high B-field sensor testing facility can be useful for the development of combined PET/MRI scanners that use SiPMs.